-Government leased Magudhuvaa in Gaafu Dhaalu Atoll to MTDC on 17th September 2007.
-Subsequently, MTDC entered into a Sublease Agreement for the island on 24th October 2007 with a Turkish called Ahmet Aydeniz.
-Upon completion of construction, the resort commenced operations as a 5 star property under the name of Ayada Maldives in 2011.

-Ayada Maldives is approximately 50 minutes by domestic flight to Gaafu Dhaalu Kaadedhoo domestic airport and a 30 minutes speed boat ride to the resort.
+The government leased Magudhuvaa in Gaafu Dhaalu Atoll to MTDC on September 17, 2006.
+Subsequently, MTDC entered into a sublease agreement for the island on October 24th, 2007 with a Turkish company called Ahmet Aydeniz.
+Upon completion of construction, the resort commenced operations as a 5-star property under the name Ayada Maldives in 2011.
+Ayada is approximately 50 minutes by domestic flight to Gaafu Dhaalu Kaadedhoo domestic airport and a 30-minute speed boat ride to the resort.